Holic75/Baldurs-gate-dnd-3.5/README.md

 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – Can cast two spell per day less than trueclass cleric.
 – Gets one bonus feat at level 1 and at every 4th level.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
-(2d4 damage/healing at level 2 plus 2d4 per 4 levels up to 10d4).
+(2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – Can use Spontaneous Battlecasting.
 ```
 SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
 ```
-– At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d9
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### FIGHTER/MAGE
 CLASS FEATURES:
 – May wear helmets.
 – May wear any armor and use any weapon.
-– May get up to Greater Weapon Focus (3 stars) in any weapon they can use.
+– May get up to Weapon Specialization (2 stars) in any weapon they can use.
 – Can cast one spell less per day than trueclass mage.
 – Cannot cast spells of 8th and 9th levels.
 – Gets one bonus feat at level 5 and every 5 levels thereafter.